1. Home

 • Transport: configured transport protocol (SSE or Streamable HTTP).

 • Exposed Endpoint: public path exposed by the gateway.
-MCP Clients use it to connect to this MCP Server.
+It is used by the MCP Clients that connect to this MCP Server.

 • Scopes: list of associated scopes, resolved to the name registered in Scopes.
-Shows No scopes assigned. when empty.
+Shows No scopes assigned. if empty.

 • Created At: creation date and time in your time zone.